BradleyA/Linux-admin/cpu-temperature/README.md

 # cpu-temperature

+#### WARNING: These instructions are incomplete.
+Consider them as notes quickly drafted on a napkin rather than proper documentation!

 cpu-temperature is a bash script that determines the Raspberry pi temputures and places the information in a file for a docker container to read and display the status on the RaspBerry pi blinkt.

 ## Install